dask/dask/docs/source/spark.rst

 you are already using Python and associated libraries like NumPy and Pandas.

-If you are looking to manage a terabyte or less of tabular CSV or JSON data then you should forget both Spark and Dask and use Postgres_ or MongoDB_.
+If you are looking to manage a terabyte or less of tabular CSV or JSON data then you should consider forgetting both Spark and Dask and use Postgres_ or MongoDB_.

+Data size is only one of the decision variables in determing what tool to use.
+Before abandoning Dask or Spark, consider ease of use, functionality, operation type, and other salient concerns.
+Dask can be useful at any data size, but other tools can as well.
+Your decision should take all factors into consideration.

 .. _Spark: https://spark.apache.org/
 .. _PySpark: https://spark.apache.org/docs/latest/api/python/